JerseyXS/Interactive-Lab-Hub/Lab 2/README.md

 You can look in `image.py` for an example of how to display an image on the screen.
 Can you make it switch to another image when you push one of the buttons?

+I was able to modify the image.py file and have it switch to another image when pressing one of the buttons.

 ## Part D.